 Step 03: Securing the canvas

-Now that the weed control fabric is spread out over your prepared area, the next important step is to secure it firmly in place.
-This will prevent movement during later steps and ensure that the fabric is effective at suppressing weed growth and allowing water to pass through the desired area.
+Now that the weed barrier is spread out over your prepared area, the next important step is to secure it firmly in place.
+This prevents movement during later steps and ensures the barrier effectively suppresses weed growth and allows water to drain through the desired area.

-Start by using landscape staples, usually U-shaped metal pins that are specifically designed for this use.
-Place the staples approximately every 12-18 inches on all edges of the cloth and also on the inside.
-Drive the staples firmly into the ground and through the cloth, making sure they go far enough to have a good grip.
+Start by using landscaping staples, usually U-shaped metal pins specifically designed for this purpose.
+Place the staples approximately every 12-18 inches on all edges of the canvas, including the inside.
+Drive the staples firmly into the ground and through the canvas, ensuring they go far enough to provide a secure grip.

-For added protection, especially in windy areas or on slopes, overlap the edges of two adjacent pieces of weed control fabric by at least 6-12 inches and staple them through both.
+For added protection, especially in windy areas or on slopes, overlap the edges of two adjacent pieces of weed barrier fabric by at least 6-12 inches and staple them together.

-The idea is to keep the root cloth taut and in its intended position, providing a solid base for your landscaping project.
+The idea is to keep the weed barrier taut and in its intended position, providing a solid foundation for your landscaping project.

 Step 04: Covering and finishing

-Now that the root cloth water permeable Once all overlaps have been taken care of, the fourth important step is to cover the material and ensure a clean and usable finish.
+Now that the permeable root cloth Once all overlaps have been taken care of, the fourth important step is to cover the material and ensure a clean and usable finish.

-Start by carefully backfilling the soil that has been dug over the root cloth with the same soil or a suitable growing medium, ensuring that the cloth is completely hidden.
+Begin by carefully backfilling the excavated soil over the root barrier with the same soil or a suitable growing medium, ensuring the barrier is completely hidden.

 Do not use sharp equipment or heavy compaction directly over the groundsheet for garden, so as not to damage it.